alphagov/govuk-prototype-kit/docs/documentation/using-notify.md

 Save this page as `email-address-page.html`.

-Then add this code at the bottom of routes.js:
+Then add this code to `routes.js`, above the line that says `module.exports = router`:

 ```javascript
 // The URL here needs to match the URL of the page that the user is on